SPOT: Single-Shot Positioning via Trainable Near-Field Rainbow Beamforming: Single-Shot Positioning via Trainable Near Field Rainbow Beamforming

 \subsection{Module 2: User Localization}

-The position estimation process is implemented using a DNN, which takes the maximum received power \(|y_{k,m_k^*}|^2\) and the corresponding subcarrier index \(m_k^*\) as input.
+The position estimation process is implemented using a DNN, which takes the maximum received power \( p_k^{\star}\) and the corresponding subcarrier index \(m_k^{\star}\) as input.
 The input features are processed through three fully connected (FC) layers, where the output of each layer is denoted as \(\mathbf{v}_i\) for \(1\leq i \leq L\).
-To constrain the angle $\hat{\phi}_k \in [-\pi/3, \pi/3]$ and ensure distance $\hat{r}_k > 0$, activation functions are applied:
+To constrain the angle $\hat{\phi}_k \in [-\pi/3, \pi/3]$ and ensure distance $\hat{r}_k > 0$, activation functions are applied \footnote{The angular range $\phi_k \in [-\pi/3, \pi/3]$ follows the standard $120^\circ$ sectorization widely adopted in cellular deployments.}:

 where $\mathbf{v}_L = [\mathbf{v}_{L,1}, \mathbf{v}_{L,2}]$ is the final DNN output.